bmc/py-sqlshell/README.md

 ## Maintenance Warnings

 I built this tool for my personal use.
-If you find it useful, as a tool or even as an example of how to build a `readline`-based command shell in less than 1,000 lines of code, that's great.
+If you find it useful, as a tool or even as an example of how to build a `readline`-based database shell in just over 1,000 lines of code, that's great.
 But this isn't intended to be commercial-grade software, and I'm not aggressively maintaining it.
 (That's one reason it isn't in PyPI right now.)
 Don't expect me to jump on feature requests.